|Alma Mater:||University of Georgia|

 GSU finished 36-19 in 2013 and had three all-region picks for the first time in school history.
 The high-octane Panthers also had six players earn some form of All-CAA recognition.
 GSU defeated No. 23 Georgia in 2013 for a third win in the past two years over a ranked team.
-GSU also had win over league rival Hofstra, No. 19 RPI and a 46-win team.
-GSU also beat Auburn of the SEC and claimed two wins over local rival Kennesaw, No. 56 in RPI.
-GSU also registered a perfect game, the first by just a single pitcher, with a six-inning rout of Georgia Southern.
+GSU also had wins over league rival Hofstra, SEC foe Auburn and two against local rival Kennesaw State.
+GSU also registered a perfect game, the first by one pitcher, with a six-inning rout of Georgia Southern.

-During the 2012 season, GSU softball posted the second highest winning percentage in the program’s 28 years of competition.
+During the 2012 season, GSU softball posted the second-highest winning percentage in the program’s 28 years of competition.
 The .679 mark (38-18) fell only behind the winning percentage of .709 (39-16) achieved in 1993 when the Panthers won the TAAC championship.

 The Panthers won their sixth conference championship and only CAA crown during the 2011 season to earn the program’s second bid in the NCAA tournament.
 For his efforts, Kincaid was named CAA Coach of the Year in 2011.

 Georgia State earned a spot in the four-team CAA tournament in the first two years under Kincaid’s guidance, winning the conference title in 2011 and finishing as the runner-up in 2012.
 In 2013, GSU would have qualified but sat out all CAA tournaments during the transition season to the Sun Belt.

-Kincaid took over the program on an interim basis in Feb.
-2011 after long-time head coach Bob Heck stepped down after 24 years of coaching Panther softball.
+Kincaid took over the program on an interim basis in February 2011 after long-time head coach Bob Heck stepped down after 24 years of coaching Panther softball.
 Kincaid was officially promoted to permanent head coach of the program in July 2011.
 A member of the GSU staff since 2008, Kincaid served two-plus seasons as the team’s top assistant coach and recruiting coordinator before his promotion.

 Before coming to Georgia State, Kincaid spent 12 years coaching high school and travel softball teams in the Atlanta area.
 He was one of the founders of the Georgia Xtreme Softball Organization, which now consists of six teams, including the Xtreme Mavericks, which Kincaid previously managed.
-His last stop before GSU was at Union Grove High School in McDonough, Ga., where he worked under Brian DeBerry as Varsity Softball Community Coach.
+His last stop before GSU was at Union Grove High School in McDonough, Ga., where he worked under Brian DeBerry as varsity softball community coach.